 CVS and Walgreens have partnered with long-term care facilities to immunize the residents and staff at facilities in Lake County.
 For more information, visit the COVID-19 vaccination websites for CVS and Walgreens.

-Starting February 22, 2021, applications will be accepted for funding in the form of rental assistance for Lake County residents who have been negatively impacted by COVID-19.
+Applications are being accepted for funding in the form of rental assistance for Lake County residents who have been negatively impacted by COVID-19.
 Residents may receive rent assistance as a direct payment to a landlord for past due balances.
-Please pre-register at https://lakecountyfl.gov/cares to be notified about the program criteria, required documents and the opening of the application cycle.
+Visit https://lakecountyfl.gov/cares to apply and learn about program criteria and documentation criteria.

 Assistance received may be taxable income.

-For residents who require additional guidance with the application process, Lake County will offer appointments for consultation from Feb.
-22-26.
+For residents who require additional guidance with the application process, Lake County will offer appointments for consultation.
 Residents may schedule a consultation at https://bit.ly/3udLvft.

 The state's regional COVID-19 testing site is located at the Orange County Convention Center and tests on a first come, first served basis from 9 a.m. to 5 p.m. daily.
 Testing is free for residents and non-residents aged 18 and older.
 No symptoms are required and testing is administered on a first-come, first-served basis.